 Instructions

-- Make the dressing: In a small bowl or jug, whisk together the tom yam paste, sesame oil, rice wine vinegar, honey, canola oil, and salt until well mixed.
+- Make dressing: Whisk tom yam paste, sesame oil, vinegar, honey, oil, and salt in a jug.